davidwalker2235/poc-erni-prediction-system/README.md

 # About ERNI Prediction System

-ERNI Prediction System is an environment that allow to train a IA with external sensors data and create a prediction.
+ERNI Prediction System is an environment that allow to train a IA with external sensors data in order to create predictions.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 <!-- ALL-CONTRIBUTORS-BADGE:END -->